pynickle/Enchanting-Vanilla/README.md

 * You can now place a sponge directly on the water without having to place a cube next to it first.

 ### **13.** *Sponge Campfire*
-* Now you can use campfire drying sponges
+* Now you can use campfire drying sponges.